 Why You Should Work With GDF for Your Drug Screening

-At Global Data Fusion, LLC, we partner with businesses and organizations of all types to perform DOT and non-DUT drug screening both as a pre-employment check and as routine, ongoing checks for employers who care about making sure their employees are staying safe and sober for their work.
+At Global Data Fusion, LLC, we partner with businesses and organizations of all types to perform DOT and Non-DOT drug screening both as a Pre-Employment check and as routine, ongoing checks for employers who care about making sure their employees are staying safe and sober for their work.

 We pride ourselves on being excellent partners with all of our clients.
 While we are a locally based business, we still offer the same quality and breadth of testing that many of the familiar national services do, but we are capable of providing it with a greater level of care and personal attentiveness.

 To learn more about our DOT and Non-DOT drug screening services, contact us today.

 Here are some of the most common questions we receive about drug screening services:

 The amount of time your drug screening takes depends on the type of screening you’re performing.
 A Non-DOT screening will generally have results available within 48 hours.